Fractured Shoulder (Proximal Humerus)

 What should I do?

-- The sling with help with pain initially, and you should still move your hand and wrist as often as you can
+- The sling will help with pain initially, and you should still move your hand and wrist as often as you can

 - You should remove your sling and bend/straighten the elbow regularly from day 1 (this may be easiest if you support the weight of the arm )